 Join a Citizens on Patrol (COP) walk.
 COP walks unite residents with local police and city services.
 Bolton Hill residents walk our neighbor- hood for one hour a week, noting crime, safety, grime, and community issues that need attention and resolution by the community, police, or the City.
 Police officers sometimes join the group.
 Help your neighbors maintain a safe and vibrant community by joining one of our safety patrols.
 Find a time to fit your schedule and join COP walkers now.
 For information or to volunteer contact email@example.com.

 Deter car theft.
-As with anywhere in the city, car theft can occur.
+As with anywhere in the city, theft of items left in a car can occur.
 Car thefts are often crimes of opportunity.
 Reduce your risk by making sure that no items are visible in your vehicle and all doors are locked.

 Avoid walking with headphones and ear buds.
 It’s ill advised to walk with headphones or ear buds around the neighborhood.
 They distract from minding traffic when crossing the street while increasing your risk of being a target for crime.